UNFmontreal/toad/doc/toad/src/en/tasks/17-Tractquerier.md

 ### 2- Use your own queries and atlases

-If you want to use your own queries and atlas the first thing you need to do it's to provide a dictionnary of your atlas starting with tq_dict, queries starting with queries and finally if you are using another atlas you need to change config file
+If you want to use your own queries and atlas the first thing you need to do it's to provide a dictionnary of your atlas starting with tq_dict, queries starting with queries and finally if you are using another atlas you need to change config file.

-[tractquerier]

 atlas: wmparc -> atlas: myatlas